Embedded Developer

 • Example: A schematic diagram of a simple LED circuit would show the LED symbol connected to a resistor and a power source.

-Q15.
-Explain register level architecture of ARM cortex-M series controllers.
+Q. Explain the register level architecture of ARM Cortex-M series controllers.

 Ans.